eBanking and Bill Payment FAQs

 A: You can set up your payments during the weekend.
 However, the system will prohibit you from scheduling a single payment and the first of a recurring payment on the same weekend.
 This is because payments scheduled for the weekend are always processed on the Friday before.
 Therefore, when scheduling payments on a weekend, the first day for which you can schedule payments (single or recurring) is the first business day following the weekend.

 Q: Can I schedule a payment to go overnight?

 A: Yes.
 It’s called Expedited Payments.
-For a $20.00 fee, you can schedule a payment on the weekdays prior to the 8:00 PM cut-off to be sent overnight.
-The payments will be sent either by check or ACH.
+For a $30.00 fee, you can schedule a payment on the weekdays prior to the 5:00 PM for ACH transactions and 3:00 for checks cut-off.

 Q: What if my payee does not show in the Expedited Payments?

 A: If your payee does not show in the Expedited Payments section, you will be unable to send the payment.
 Why?
 Our Bill Payment processor possibly can send the payment faster through the regular Bill Payment channels by sending the payment as an electronic payment.

 A: Your account is debited via ACH for electronic payments.
 If the payment is being sent out by check, you will be debited once the Bill Payment check clears your account.